BlockchainIsEasy/BlockchainIsEasy/_posts/2021-07-23-digital-signature.md

 Of course, now that I have revealed this private key, it is of no use.
 I should not use its corresponding address to store or transact bitcoins.

 Now using this private key that we generated, we can create something called a <u>Public Key</u>.
 Cryptography works such that, even though we can generate <u>Public Key</u> from a Private Key, we cannot figure out the Private Key from the <u>Public Key</u>.
 As the name <u>Public Key</u> infers, it can be used by anyone.
-In the case of Bitcoin, the hash of your Private Key is your Bitcoin address.
+In the case of Bitcoin, the hash of your Public Key is your Bitcoin address.

 I know we used a lot of terms there, so here is the summary -
 * How can we generate a Private Key? - Randomly, literally any random 32 bit hexadecimal string
 * How can we get a Public Key from a Private Key? - Elliptic Curve Cryptography
 * How can we get our Bitcoin address from a Public Key?
-Simple, the hash of your public key is your bitcoin address.
+Simple, the hash of your Public Key is your bitcoin address.

 <div style="margin:40px;height:20px;"></div>